altaga/PolkaSend/WebPageContractsDeploy/README.md

 <img src="https://i.ibb.co/gVgpQ9X/logo-Polka.png">

-El equipo de PolkaSend se preocupa mucho de generar herramientas utiles para los developers y poder desarrollar en cualquier EVM, asi que realizamos la siguiente herramienta para poder desplegar smart contracts sobre la blockchain de Acala EVM+ correctamente.
+The PolkaSend team cares a lot about generating useful tools for developers and being able to develop in any EVM, so we made the following tool to be able to deploy smart contracts on the Acala EVM+ blockchain correctly.

 **IF YOU'RE A JUDGE YOU CAN TEST OUR APPLICATION HERE:**